JohanesB/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-task 1: a function that checks for a digit (0 through 9).
+task 2: a function that multiplies two integers.